 LATCH-compatible child restraint systems are now available.
 However, because the lower anchorages are to be introduced over a period of years, child restraint systems having attachments for those anchorages will continue to also have features for installation using the vehicle's seat belts.
 Child restraints having tether straps and hooks for connection to the top tether anchorages have been available for some time.
-For some older child restraints, many child restraint manufacturers offer add-on tether strap
+For some older child restraints, many child restraint manufacturers offer add-on tether strap kits or retro-fit kits.
+You are urged to take advantage of all the available attachments provided with your child restraint in any vehicle.

 NOTE: When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
-It is recommended that before installing the child restraint, buckle the seat belt so the seat belt is tucked behind the child restraint and out of reach.
-If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
-This should stow the seat belt out of the reach of an inquisitive child.
 Remind all children in the vehicle that the seat belts are not toys and should not be played with, and never leave your child unattended in the vehicle.

 All three rear seating positions have lower anchorages that are capable of accommodating LATCH-compatible child seats having flexible, webbing-mounted lower attachments.
-Child seats with fixed lower attachments 2 must be installed in the outboard positions only.
+Child seats with fixed lower attachments must be installed in the outboard positions only.
 Regardless of the specific type of lower attachment, NEVER install LATCH-compatible child seats such that two seats share a common lower anchorage.

-If you are installing LATCH-compatible child restraints in adjacent rear seating positions, you can use the LATCH anchors or the vehicle's seat belt for the outboard position, but you must use the vehicle's seat belt at the center position.
+If you are installing LATCH-compatible child restraints in adjacent rear seating positions, you can use the LATCH anchors or the vehicle's seat belt for the outboard position, but you must use the vehicle's seat belt at the 2 center position.
 If your child restraints are not LATCHcompatible, you can only install the child restraints using the vehicle's seat belts.
 Please refer to the next section for typical installation instructions.